Last Updated on July 24, 2021 by Michelle Ball

 Here are the matters that may be appealable to CIF:

 - Athletically motivated

 What is Not Appealable to CIF?

-Here are the matters that may not be appealable to CIF:
+Here are the matters that may not be appealable by a student to CIF:

 - Per CIF bylaws: “Q: My son was denied the Sit Out Period.
 May we appeal this ruling?
 A: No.”